 Not only they’re low maintenance but also purify the air by absorbing toxins.
 Here are some of the best Types of Snake Plants that you must consider!

-Snake plants (Sansevieria) are easy to grow and very tolerant by nature.
-They are also known as the ‘Mother-in-law’s tongue,’ due to the upright leaves, growing in the shape of a tongue with a thick texture.
-Sansevieria can survive well in low light and less water and according to NASA’s research, it absorbs toxic compounds like formaldehyde and benzene.
+Snake plants are easy to grow and very tolerant of nature.
+They are also known as ‘Mother-in-law’s tongue,’ due to the upright leaves growing in the shape of a tongue with a thick texture.
+These plants can survive well in low light and less water, and according to NASA’s research, it absorbs toxic compounds like formaldehyde and benzene.
 Here are some of the best Types of Snake Plants you must consider.

 1. Sansevieria trifasciata ‘Mother-in-law’s Tongue’